rolker/project11/Using_the_AutonomousMissionPlanner_with_CW4.md

 ### Launch ROS on Mystique

+#### Updating to tmux

+Detaching...

+    ctrl+b d    detach

+Split panes:

+    ctrl+b "    horizontal
+    ctrl+b %    vertical

+Move to panes:

+    ctrl+b [arrow key]

+List sessions:
+    tmux ls

+Attach to named session:
+    tmux a -t [name of session]

+Kill current pane:
+    ctrl+b x

+#### new tmux and rosmon instructions

+To allow the output to be viewed, yet remain robust to disconnects, tmux is used to launch ROS.

+    tmux new -s ros
+    roscore
+    ctrl+b "
+    mon launch project11 mystique.launch

+To detach and reattach

+    ctrl+b d
+    tmux a -t ros

+#### old screen and roslaunch instructions

 To allow the output to be viewed, yet remain robust to disconnects, screen is used to launch ROS.

     screen